mrimbault/mr_notebook/tests-fsync-errors/README.md

   byte_offset  begin_LBA    end_LBA    sectors
              0       6992       7039         48
 ```
+I had to exclude this section from the error generating sectors.

-And the ranges for the corresponding data file:
+The ranges for the corresponding data file:
 ```
 [root@pg ~]# hdparm --fibmap /mnt/error_mount/data/PG_11_201809051/13287/16387